GPGN268/SP2025-FP08-Kilauea-Volcano-Emissions-Analysis/README.md

 - https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/jgrf.20111

 ### Anticipated Challenges:
-- The lava flow data is GIS shapefiles in .xml format, which we have not used before, so it could be challenging initally to figure out how to open and work with that data
+- The lava flow data is GIS shapefiles, which is not a format we have not used before, so it could be challenging initally to figure out how to open and work with that data

 ### References:
 [1] https://www.usgs.gov/volcanoes/kilauea